pengfeili1/customregion-gamd/README.md

 Pengfei Li acknowledge the efforts of these folks.

-OpenMM 8.0.0 was used for the simulations.
+OpenMM 8.0.0 and ParmEd 3.4.3 were used for the simulations, while a different version (combination) may not work.